 It is not clear what Elizabeth got but when she filed divorce papers in 2013 she claimed 85% of the couple’s wealth and $83 000 per month for 120 months as maintenance after the termination of the marriage.
 However, Chiyangwa wrote to the High Court requesting that his divorce case be scrapped off the court roll, as the couple was reportedly engaging in out-of-court negotiations to stop their acrimonious divorce.

 Dr.Phillip Chiyangwa is a Zanu-PF politician, businessman, actor, socialite, football administrator and controversial personality in Zimbabwe.
 Chiyangwa is the former President of ZIFA and current president of COSAFA.
 He is the current Member of Parliament for Zvimba South after having won in the July 2018...
 Read More About Phillip Chiyangwa

 Retired Brigadier General George Mutandwa Chiweshe is a Zimbabwean lawyer and a judge of the Supreme Court.
 He is a former Judge President of the High Court of Zimbabwe.
-Before that, he was the Chairperson of the Zimbabwe Electoral Commission during the 2008...
+Before that, he was the Chairperson of the Zimbabwe Electoral Commission during the 2008 elections.
 Read More About George Chiweshe

 Divorce law in Zimbabwe is governed under the Matrimonial Causes Act, which was implemented in 1986.
 Zimbabwe recognizes two types of divorces, the simple or uncontested divorce and the opposed or contested divorce.
 The first type is the easiest to achieve since both parties wish...
 Read More About Divorce Proceedings in Zimbabwe